nand-nor/dedelf/README.md

 ## Description ##

-DEDelf is a Rust-based ELF utility similar to `elfedit`, but with more options.
+DEDelf is an ELF binary utility implemented in Rust, and intended to have utility similar to `elfedit` but with many more options.
 Use DEDelf to:

     1. Modify and Add ELF headers: